joyrexus/rcc/slurm.md

 * It provides a framework for starting, executing, and monitoring work (normally a parallel job) on the set of allocated nodes.

+Nice intro/overview [here](https://rc.fas.harvard.edu/resources/running-jobs/), providing context of use in a research computing center.

 ## Commands